MrCocoaCat/MyDocument/Net/ovs-man/ovn-architecture(7).md

                   flows.
 (This is not necessarily unique, since the  first  32 bits of a logical flow’s UUID is not necessarily unique.)

-                  Some logical flows can map to the Open vSwitch ``conjunctive match’’ extension (see ovs-fields(7)).
+                  Some logical flows can map to the Open vSwitch “conjunctive match’’ extension (see ovs-fields(7)).
 Flows with a conjunc‐ tion  action  use  an OpenFlow cookie of 0, because they can correspond to multiple logical flows.
 The OpenFlow flow  for